Opinions and studies in the electoral field

 Election observation form

-At the request of the Parliamentary Assembly in 2003, the Council for Democratic Elections, jointly with the OSCE/ODIHR, adopted a questionnaire for observation of elections.
+At the request of the Parliamentary Assembly the Venice Commission jointly with the OSCE/ODIHR, adopted a questionnaire for observation of elections.
 This questionnaire, which may be completed by each organisation on the occasion of each concrete ballot, allows the observers to monitor the electoral process at the opening of the polling stations, during voting, and to monitor the post-voting operations: counting of the votes and declaration of results.

 Report on timeline and inventory of political criteria for assessing an election

-This report concludes that elections are more than technical matters.
-Electoral processes are part of a compact between citizens and the government that represents them.
+This report concluded that elections are more than technical matters.
+Electoral processes are part of an agreement between citizens and the government that represents them.
 Elections are indicative of how a government treats and respects citizens through a wide range of institutions and processes.
 In its turn, the quality of an election is derived from the quality of the process and generally reflects the level of democracy in a society.
-An election is best judged politically on how fully the principles for a democratic election are observed and implemented in a state.
-In this context a state’s openness to the international scrutiny of an electoral process bodes well for the prospects of a further fine-tuning of its democracy.
-By contrast, a state’s unwillingness to invite international election observers is a criterion in itself and should give rise to serious concerns and be followed up by international institutions, even though there is no legal obligation of a state to invite international observers.
-Moreover, an election marred by mass scale gross systemic violations puts into question the legitimacy of the thus elected Office, being aware that legitimacy is the most precious product of truly free and fair elections.
+An election is best judged politically on how fully the principles for a democratic election are observed and implemented in a State.
+In this context, a State’s openness to the international scrutiny of an electoral process bodes well for the prospects of a further fine-tuning of its democracy.
+In contrast, for a State’s unwillingness to invite international election observers is a criterion in itself and should give rise to serious concerns and be followed up by international institutions, even though there is no legal obligation of a State to invite international observers.
+Moreover, an election marred by mass scale, gross systemic violations puts into question the legitimacy of the thus elected Office, being aware that legitimacy is the most precious product of truly free and fair elections.

 Guidelines for preventing and responding to the misuse of administrative resources during electoral processes